basho/basho_docs/source/languages/en/riak/ops/running/backups.md

 }
 ---

-Choosing your Riak backup strategy will largely depend on the backend configuration of your nodes.
-In many cases, Riak will conform to your already established backup methodologies.
-When backing up a node, it is important to backup both the ring and data directories that pertain to your configured backend.
+Riak backups can be performed using OS features or filesystems, such as LVM or ZFS, that support snapshots, or by using tools like rsync or tar.
+Choosing your Riak backup strategy will largely depend on your already established backup methodologies, as well as the backend configuration of your nodes.
+When backing up a node, it is important to back up the data, ring, and configuration directories of your nodes.

-In addition to data and ring directories, it is useful to backup your configuration directory at the same time to ease recovering from a node failure.
+Due to Riak's eventually consistent nature, backups can become slightly inconsistent from node to node.
+Data could exist on some nodes and not others at the exact time a backup is made.
+Any inconsistency will be corrected once a backup is restored, either by Riak's [[Active Anti-Entropy|Replication#Active-Anti-Entropy-AAE-]], or on GET by [[read repair|Replication#Read-Repair]].

+Additionally, if you are not using an OS feature or filesystem that supports snapshotting, backups must be performed on a stopped node to prevent data loss as a result of the background merging and compaction processes of Riak's backends.

+### OS Specific Directory Locations

 The default Riak data, ring, and configuration directories for each of the supported operating systems is as follows: